Chronology

 March 6–April 2, 1966

-In Caracas, Venezuela, promoting Jacinto Quirarte’s show Pop Art: La Nueva Imagen, sponsored by Tabacalera Nacional/Philip Morris International.
+Travels to Caracas, Venezuela, promoting Jacinto Quirarte’s show Pop Art: La Nueva Imagen, sponsored by Tabacalera Nacional/Philip Morris International.

 April 16, 1966

-Participates in The Current Moment in Art symposium panel with Claes Oldenburg, Ray Parker, Larry Poons, Larry Rivers and Frank Stella, sponsored by the San Francisco Art Institute.
+Participates in The Current Moment in Art symposium panel with Oldenburg, Ray Parker, Larry Poons, Larry Rivers and Frank Stella, sponsored by the San Francisco Art Institute.

 April 27, 1966